Skip to content

 paneflow

-The first run opens an empty workspace with a single shell pane.
+If paneflow --version prints a version and paneflow opens the workspace, the install worked.
+The first run opens an empty workspace with one shell pane.
 Press Ctrl+Shift+D to split horizontally or Ctrl+Shift+E to split vertically.

 What if paneflow is not found in my PATH?